metal3-io/metal3-docs/design/baremetal-operator/worker-config-drive.md

 ### Dependencies

-This will require work in both the actuator and operator repositories.
+This will require work in both the actuator/provider and operator repositories.

 We will need to use version of Ironic from the Stein release series, which includes the user data support in the API.